Telefonica/object-storage/README.md

 # object-storage

-This is a tool to upload and keep objects in a safe place.
+This is a tool to upload and keep objects in a S3 storage.

 ## Usage examples

+It has been tested with Telefónica Cloud Storage, that is S3 compatible.

 ```javascript
 let storage = new ObjectStorage();
 storage.upload(stream).then(url => console.log('Resource available', url));
 ```

+Set the following env variables:
+- S3_ENDPOINT
+- S3_BUCKET
+- S3_ACCESS_KEY_ID
+- S3_SECRET_ACCESS_KEY

 ## LICENSE